The ultimate blogging guide for beginning bloggers

 Why do you need an email list?

 You can create an account at MailerLite.
-It’s completely free for up to 1,000 subscriptions.
+It’s free for up to 1,000 subscriptions.

 Nowadays, social media is the best tool to promote a blog.
-This is why I recommend to link your blog at least to one social media channel.
-In the beginning you will mainly focus on creating your blog and content itself, so too many channels are not necessary yet.
+This is why I recommend connecting your blog at least to one social media channel.
+In the beginning, you will mainly focus on creating your blog and the content itself, so too many channels are not necessary yet.
 One or two channels are enough for now.

 Step 8: Finishing Touch

-By now you own a domain, you have chosen a hosting provider, and you installed WordPress plus WordPress theme.
-Finally, you can really begin to write blogs to share your thoughts and knowledge with the world.
+By now you own a domain, you have chosen a hosting provider, and you installed a WordPress theme.
+You’ve learned to start a blog from scratch in this blogging 101!
+You can now begin to write blogs to share your thoughts and knowledge with the world!
+Finally!

-There are 2 types of content you can create in WordPress: pages and posts.
+There are 2 types of content you can create on WordPress: pages and posts.
 But what’s the difference?

 One more thing before you start: You can create Pages and Posts in WordPress.
-As a new blogger, it might be a bit confusing what are the differences between them, so let me clear this up for you.
+As a new blogger, it might be a bit confusing, so let me clear this up for you.

-Pages are static pages on your blog, that won’t change much over time.
+Pages are static pages on your blog, they won’t change much over time.
 These pages are used to link your menus to.
-As a first page you can create an ‘About me’ page to introduce yourself to your readers.
-This page will probably be visited quite often, because people are usually very curious to find out who created this website.

-The content you’re going to share with your readers must be written as a Post.
-Your posts will appear on the front page of your blog after you publish them.
-Your visitors can respond to them and they show the date it was published.
+The content you’re going to share with your readers are your Posts.
+Your posts appear on the front page of your blog after you publish them.
+Your visitors can respond to them and they show the date they were published.

 So: You will write and design your posts in the Posts section and your website’s static and permanent pages, such as your About me page and your legal pages, will appear in the section for Pages.